-Does your dog come into regular contact with other dogs?
-Maybe out on walks, at the park, or when they’re staying in kennels?
+Does your dog come into regular contact with other dogs in Chesterfield?
+Maybe out on walks, or when you pay a visit to your local park in Chesterfield, or when they’re staying in kennels?
 If so, we’d highly recommend a Kennel Cough vaccine or booster.
 And, with our new oral vaccine, it’s now even easier to protect your dog.

 Kennel Cough, or infectious tracheobronchitis, is a very contagious respiratory disease.
 It’s transmitted by close contact with an infected dog and can be associated with boarding kennels, therefore it’s especially important to ensure your dog is covered if you’re planning a trip away.